-- 1. The PPF is a fund designed to protect members' rights under company Defined Benefit pension schemes should the employer become insolvent. - The PPF is funded by a levy on company pension schemes that are potentially eligible to benefit from it.
+- 1. The PPF is a fund designed to protect members' rights under company Defined Benefit pension schemes should the employer become insolvent. - 2.
+The PPF is funded by a levy on company pension schemes that are potentially eligible to benefit from it.
 The levy on the Scheme will not result in a reduction to your pension. - 3.
-Benefits payable under the PPF are, briefly, as follows: - your full pension if you have reached your scheme's NPA or receive an ill-health pension (regardless of your age); - 90% of the expected scheme pension for all other members, subject to

-- a current maximum of £41,461 (2020/21) a year at age 65.
-This maximum figure is reduced actuarially for those under age 65; - widow/ers' or survivors' pensions of 50% of the members' pensions; and - pension earned from April 1997 will increase each year in line with CPI up to a maximum of 2.5%.
+Benefits payable under the PPF are, briefly, as follows: - your full pension if you have reached your scheme's NPA or receive an ill health pension (regardless of your age); - 90% of the expected scheme pension for all other members; - Widows', widowers' or survivors' pensions of 50% of the members' pensions; and - pension earned from 6 April 1997 will increase each year in line with CPI up to a maximum of 2.5%.
 Pension relating to service before April 1997 will not be increased under the PPF. - 4.
 In general, benefits will be paid from the PPF, as opposed to your own scheme, when: - your employer becomes insolvent, or in circumstances where the Trustee or The Pensions Regulator consider this likely; and - the assets of its pension scheme are insufficient, (i.e. there is not enough money to pay at least the level of PPF benefit described in point 3 above).